DecisionsDev/simulatte/docs/CONNECT_ADS.md

-# Connect Simulatte to your decision service

-## IBM Automation Decision Service (ADS)
+# Connect Simulatte to IBM Automation Decision Service (ADS)

 Access your ADS installation or ask for an evaluation at this url ToDo How to access samples (v1 and v2) projects - ToDo